We are hiring a Naturopathic Doctor & a Clinical Counsellor!

 The first step in treating an injury or condition is to assess the patient’s symptoms and medical history.
 The physiotherapist will then perform a physical examination to evaluate the patient’s range of motion, strength, and flexibility.

 Based on the assessment, the physiotherapist will develop a treatment plan that is tailored to the patient’s specific needs.
 This plan may include a combination of manual therapy, exercise, and education.
+In addition to manual and exercise therapies, physiotherapists often utilize techniques like intramuscular stimulation/dry needling to effectively treat pain and stimulate muscle healing

 Manual therapy involves hands-on techniques, such as massage, joint mobilization, and manipulation, to help improve joint mobility, reduce pain, and improve function.
 Exercise therapy may involve stretching, strengthening, and conditioning exercises to improve strength, flexibility, and endurance.
+Exercise therapy in physiotherapy can take various forms, including aquatic exercise, which is known for its low-impact yet highly effective approach for improving strength and mobility.

 In addition to these techniques, physiotherapists may also use electrotherapy, such as ultrasound or electrical stimulation, to help reduce pain and promote healing.